 The government contends that Microsoft illegally wielded monopoly power from its dominant Windows product to expand into new markets, such as Internet software, and thus crush competitors.

 ``It’s a boost to the company principally because it’s going to discourage other private parties from taking a swing at it for the same type of behavior,″ said William Kovacic of George Washington University. ``It will slow down others who thought it was time to pile on.″

-Bristol makes a software product called Wind/U, which allows programs written specifically to work with Windows to be converted to run on computers with different operating systems such as Unix.
+Bristol makes a software product called Wind/U, which allows programs written specifically for Windows to be converted to run on computers with different operating systems such as UNIX.

-Bristol made two antitrust claims, first, that Microsoft illegally refused to negotiate a new contract.
-Secondly, Bristol asserted that Microsoft illegally leveraged its monopoly in personal computer operating systems in an attempt to monopolize markets for operating systems for powerful network computers.
+Bristol made two antitrust claims, first, that Microsoft refused to negotiate a new contract.
+Secondly, Bristol asserted that Microsoft illegally leveraged its monopoly power in personal computer operating systems to monopolize markets for operating systems for computer servers and technical workstations.

 Bristol’s lawyers did not ask the jury to award a specific amount of money, but in closing arguments suggested a range of $130 million to $263 million.
 That range was given by an economic damages expert testifying for Bristol who said the company would lose that amount in profits from 1996 to 2006 because it lost the latest Windows source code for more than two years.